rohanrajpal/blog/_posts/2020-06-17-expedia-internship-experience.md

 ## My Team - Vrbo: Stayx dot net modernization pod

 I was a part of the stay experience team, which looks after the post-booking experience for a traveler.
 The team was divided into pods, and I worked on the .Net Stack Modernisation pod.
-I  worked on ### making a microservice and how to deploy it to the cloud.
+I  worked on making a microservice and how to deploy it to the cloud.

 ## The project

+### Motivation

+We have a database which stores the notifications for guests of guests in a homestay.
+Now we wanted a way in which we can store the data in S3 and keep it updated.

+- Why are you storing the data in two different places?
+  - This data is not only used to send a notification but also by an analyst or data scientist.
+The MongoDB database also backs the GoG API, and if everyone does their operations on MongoDB, it might severely affect the API.

+We finally came up with the idea to use a  Spark Job.
+This job would take the data from MongoDB and store it in an S3 bucket.

+- Why a spark job?
+  - Spark and Scala are the industry standard for data management.
+The jobs will be able to manage huge amounts of data without any hiccups.

 ### Aim: Create a spark job to sync data from MongoDB to S3
 <!-- [The ticket SE-2854](https://jira.homeawaycorp.com/browse/SE-2854) -->